Baseball Metrics

 The problem is that traditional stats often struggle to explain why those results happened.

 Batting average treats all hits the same.
 A single and a home run both count equally.
 RBI depend heavily on opportunity and lineup context.
 Wins for pitchers are shaped by team offense and bullpen support as much as the starter's own performance.
-ERA can be distorted by defense, official scoring decisions, sequencing, and simple luck.
+ERA can be distorted by defense, official scoring decisions, sequencing, and simple luck: and nowhere is this clearer than in pitching at Coors Field.

 Modern metrics are designed to address those limitations.
 Some do so by weighting events more appropriately.
 Others normalize for park effects or league scoring environment.
 Some focus on the most stable components of performance - strikeouts, walks, contact quality.
 Others use tracking data to estimate what should have happened based on how hard and at what angle the ball was hit.